 Changed features

-- Outlook settings are moved from File > Options to Settings.
+- Outlook settings moved from File > Options to Settings.
 That’s inherited from Outlook on the web, as well.
 If you’re used to the old way of setting up your Outlook, the switch might take some getting used to.
 Here’s a quick look at both settings windows:

 - Signature settings are in the cloud.
-While this is not a shocker after Microsoft introduced signature cloud settings, it is an important change – in the new Outlook, there’s no way back to local email signatures.
+While this is not a shocker after Microsoft introduced signature cloud settings, it is an important change – in the new Outlook, there’s no way back to use local email signatures.
 If you have some problems (like missing email signatures) after the switch, see how to solve them in this article.

 - In the new Outlook, you can Save emails to the EML format only.
 The old one supported saving emails to: MSG, TXT, HTML, OFT and MHT formats.
+The good news is, since March 2024, you should be able to open EML, OFT and MSG files in the new Outlook, so there’s some progress.

 - Outlook rules – some of the actions known from the old Outlook for Windows are no longer available, including: have server reply with a message, reply using a template, flag, clear flag, clear categories, play a (custom) sound, print, apply retention policy and display a desktop alert.